Guide To Pedregalejo: Malaga’s Fishing Neighbourhood

 Despite being a small neighbourhood, you can find a museum in Pedregalejo.

-The museum offers guided visits that are perfect for immersing yourself in the culture because they aren’t all related to the construction of boats but gastronomy and music.
+The museum offers guided visits that are perfect for immersing yourself in the culture, as they aren’t all about boat construction but also about gastronomy and music.

 You need to book guided visits in advance.